Frequently Asked Questions

 - Q. Is there a fee?

 - A. Yes.
-The fee for 2014 is $100 for the Apprentice and $150 for the Journey certification programs.
-At the Apprentice level the fee includes the text, program materials and access to classroom training where available.
+The fee for 2016 Apprentice class is $150.
+Effective September 2015 the fee for the Journey certification program is $200.
+The Apprentice level fee includes the text, program materials and access to classroom training where available.
+The Journey level fee includes attendance at the Journey lab and field days as well as the Oregon Master Beekeeper Institute held just prior to the annual state beekeepers' conference.

 - Q. Do I have to start at the Apprentice Level if I am an experienced beekeeper?